Flow Map Language Models: One-step Language Modeling via Continuous Denoising

 The framework in \Cref{sec:flow_velocity} does not immediately allow for few-step language modeling, since the numerical solvers used to integrate~\Cref{eq:flow_velocity_ode} typically become inexact at large step sizes.
 Here we overcome this challenge by leveraging the \emph{flow map} $X_{s, t}: \R^{L \times |V|} \to \R^{L \times |V|}$.
 The flow map is the solution operator of~\Cref{eq:flow_velocity_ode}, and by definition directly transports between any two timepoints \citep{boffi2025build,boffi2025flowmapmatchingstochastic}:

 Without loss of generality, we may parameterize it as:

-where $v$ is called the average velocity or ``mean flow'' \citep{geng2025mean, geng2025improved}.
-Given a flow map, sampling $\hat{\bf x}_1\sim p_1$ can be done by choosing a temporal grid $0=t_0<...<t_N=1$ and sequentially evaluating $\hat{\bf x}_{t_{i+1}}=X_{t_i,t_{i+1}}(\hat{\bf x}_{t_i})$.
-Unlike numerical integration of \Cref{eq:flow_velocity_ode}, this approach is accurate for an arbitrary time grid by definition, enabling sampling in as few as one function evaluation via $\hat{\bf x}_1 = X_{0, 1}({\bf x}_0)$.
-In practice, leveraging a few steps typically improves performance.
+where $v$ is called the average velocity or the ``mean flow'' \citep{geng2025mean, geng2025improved}.
+Given a flow map, sampling $\hat{\bf x}_1\sim p_1$ can be performed by choosing a temporal grid $0=t_0<...<t_N=1$ and sequentially evaluating $\hat{\bf x}_{t_{i+1}}=X_{t_i,t_{i+1}}(\hat{\bf x}_{t_i})$.
+Unlike numerical integration of \Cref{eq:flow_velocity_ode}, this approach is accurate for an arbitrary grid, enabling sampling in as few as one evaluation via $\hat{\bf x}_1 = X_{0, 1}({\bf x}_0)$.
+In practice, leveraging more steps typically improves performance.